 If you are just looking to get a quick estimate, and your church has unfixed seating (i.e., not attached to the floor, and able to be rearranged), then there is a helpful formula you can use.
 The International Building Code recommends allowing for 7 square feet per person in spaces with unfixed chairs.

-To calculate the seating capacity of a church:
+How to calculate seating capacity for a church:

 - Calculate the area of your church, excluding the stage, closets, or any other spaces where people will not be sitting.